NataliaLak/NataliaLak/README.md

 I finished a course at GeekBrains specializing in Data Science and an Advanced machine learning course at Skillbox.

-From March 2024 to the present I have been interning at Doct24.com in the machine learning department.
+From March 2024 to the present I have been interning at Alfa Ecosystem in the machine learning department.